Antisemitism in Venezuela: 2007 Jewish community center raid

 According to the Venezuelan Confederation of Israelite Associations (CAIV, Confederación de Asociaciones Israelitas de Venezuela), agents of the DISIP secret police agency conducted a pre-dawn raid on the Hebraic Social, Cultural and Sports Center (Centro Social Cultural y Deportivo Hebraica) the day of the 2007 constitutional referendum in which Chávez's proposed constitutional and term limit reforms were defeated.
-La Policía de Chávez allanó un club de la comunidad judía.
-Infobae.com.
-Accessed April 3, 2008.
-Denuncian allanamiento a centro israelita en Venezuela.
-El Universal, December 4, 2007.
-Accessed April 3, 2008.
 On the Tuesday following the Sunday, December 2, referendum, representatives from the CAIV published a letter saying that dozens of DISIP agents had forcibly entered the community center at 12:40 a.m. on the day of the referendum, supposedly in search of weapons and drugs.
 According to the CAIV, the DISIP agents left after an exhaustive search, without finding any irregularities.

 The CAIV emphasized that the Jewish community in Venezuela had a national presence of more than 200 years of peaceful and democratic cooperation, and said, "We denounce this new and unjustifiable act against the Venezuelan Jewish community, and we express our rejection and profound indignation."